rotki/rotki/README.md

 * `Docker`

 ## Installation
-Rotki currently supports the following operating systems:- Windows, MacOs, Linux.
+Rotki currently supports the following operating systems:- Windows, macOS, Linux.

-The installation of rotki can be simply done via two ways:-
+The installation of rotki can be simply done in two ways:-
 - [Packaged Binaries](https://rotki.readthedocs.io/en/latest/installation_guide.html#packaged-binaries) (Recommended)
 - [Building from Source](https://rotki.readthedocs.io/en/latest/installation_guide.html#build-from-source)

 ## Usage

-Read the [documentation](https://rotki.readthedocs.io/en/latest/) for a complete guide, frequently-asked questions, API reference, and more.
+Read the [documentation](https://rotki.readthedocs.io/en/latest/) for a complete guide, frequently asked questions, API references, and more.

 Some quick links to useful parts of the documentation follow below for your convenience.